malikdunston/accordion/readme.md

 		-	research if/else vs swich/case performance
 			-	switch only really better if there's lots of blocks.
 			-	only three blocks.

-## Wishlist/To-dos

 	-	no externall css - just in accordion.js
 	-	one js file, one html file
+		-	two for now, one is just the data.

+## Bugs

+	-	scrollHeight not computing........

+## Wishlist/To-dos

+	-	table version?
 	-	horizontal scroll version?
+	-	idenfify the level of nesting of a given data/elem...
+		-	optional arg to limit levels on a given obj
 		-	toggle mouseover????
+		-	variable tags for fold, btn, cont...
+	-	add .open to specific folds anywhere in a variable list of accordions based on:
+		-	search criteria
+		-	prop values (maybe same as above?)
+		-	prop types (typeof, array.isarray(), etc...)
 	-	use event.target obj to fill a hovering div with the path of whatever dom element you're mousing over.
 		-	ex: "qbs -> depth_chart -> xyz_player"
 	-	turn underscore or camelcase into two different words.
 		-	then perhaps capitalize but don't do too much w/that. plenty of resources. gotta know when to stop.
+	-	lock .folds:
+		-	and all children?
+		-	same for close all
+	-	if other .folds are .open, and you click on a .fold > .btn anywhere:
+		-	remove .open from everything else then add to the button you clicked...

 ## notes...